 Multiple salmonella outbreaks have been in the news lately.
 Most recently, the CDC reported 73 cases of salmonella linked to Kellogg's Honey Smacks cereal.
 The outbreak reached 31 states and resulted in 24 hospitalizations.read more

 Hurricane Irma was not kind to Florida's citrus industry, which was already besieged by dwindling production and citrus greening disease.
 In an effort to defend Florida's iconic agricultural industry, both federal and state government programs are working to protect this year's crop.read more

 U.S. consumers enjoy bananas just as much as anyone, but I was surprised to see that Japan is also one of the biggest banana-devouring nations in the world.
 The country relies upon imports for over 99% of its banana consumption due to its climate, and every year, the Japanese import some 1 million tons from the Philippines and other tropical countries.read more

 It's a Wednesday morning in December, and that can mean its a pretty dry day in the news when it comes to fresh fruit and veggies.
-Sure, there are always some interesting stories coming through this week (including the tantalizing deregulation of the Innate snowden potato, and this story about Florida citrus growers using...read more
+Sure, there are always some interesting stories coming through this week (including the tantalizing deregulation of the Innate snowden potato, and this story about Florida...read more

 The projected crop for Florida grapefruits was dropped by over 10% in USDA’s March estimate.
 USDA reduced the 2014-15 projected Florida grapefruit crop by 2 million boxes to 13 million boxes, a 13% drop from its March estimate and one that will produce the smallest crop in a season unaffected by hurricanes since 1935-36.read more